 Do you recommend lawyers?

 Many estate agents can recommend several lawyers that they know to be professional and have a good reputation.
 Never use a lawyer that anyone says must be used and/or offers free services.
-Call several lawyers and ask questions, make sure they specialize is conveyancing and fees can be discussed beforehand also.
+Call several lawyers and ask questions, make sure they specialize in conveyancing.
+Fees can be discussed beforehand also.
 Your chosen solicitor can inform you of all costs involved in buying a property and advise you on your purchase.

 Questions for a Licensed Agent from Sellers

-In Cyprus, we have seen properties sit on the market for years mainly due to the sellers refusing to price according to the market, faulty building or problematic.
-If a property is priced at market value and has title deeds then you can compare to other homes that are similar.
-Your agent can and should give you tips on home staging, improvements and updates that could be done to increase curb appeal and attractiveness of the home.
+In Cyprus, we have seen properties remain on the market for up to a year mainly due to inflated pricing.
+Your agent can and should advise on the fair market price and also give you tips on home staging, improvements, and updates that could be done to increase the curb appeal and attractiveness of the home.
+They should be able to give you some examples of how long other comparable homes took to sell.

 If you have not chosen a sole agency agreement then a seller is free to market their home with as many agents as they like.
-Some sellers like only one agent to have access to their home while others want as many as possible.
-The advantage of having one agent is that there is only one company to deal with i.e. one set of keys, one contract to sign making it easier for sellers to deal with one professional company that they can trust.
-In addition, with our network of partners and associates, we can market the property through these companies increase the number of viewings and chances to sell the property.
-All viewings with associates and their clients will be accompanied by ourselves.
+Some sellers prefer only one agent to have access to their home while others want as many as possible.
+The advantage of having one agent is that it is easier for sellers to deal with one professional company that they can trust.
+In addition, many have a network of partners and associates, we can market the property and increase the number of viewings and opportunities to sell the property.

 How will you market my property?